-Significant regulatory impact disclosure.
+Significant regulatory impact disclosure

-- (2) Without limiting subsection (1), the following shall be regarded as matters that might reasonably be expected to have a significant regulatory impact: - (a) any matter that could impact on the ability of the licensee to continue to carry on business substantially in accordance with its most recent business plan; - (b) any matter that could result in significant financial consequences to other licensees; or - (c) any incidence of fraud or other criminal activity that is connected with, or may affect, the licensee's business if the fraud or criminal activity is material to the safety, soundness or reputation of the licensee. - (3) In determining whether a disclosure should be made under this section, a licensee shall consider - (a) its business and activities that are not subject to supervision by the Commission; and
+- 70. (1) A licensee shall disclose to the Commission any matter that might reasonably be expected to have a significant regulatory impact. - (2) Without limiting subsection (1), the following shall be regarded as matters that might reasonably be expected to have a significant regulatory impact- - (a) any matter that could impact on the ability of the licensee to continue to carry on business substantially in accordance with its most recent business plan; - (b) any matter that could result in significant financial consequences to other licensees; or

-- (b) the business and activities of its affiliates. - (4) Disclosure under subsection (1) shall be made immediately after the licensee - (a) becomes aware of the matter concerned; or - (b) has reasonable grounds for believing that the matter concerned has occurred or that it may occur in the foreseeable future.
+- (c) any incidence of fraud or other criminal activity that is connected with, or may affect, the licensee's business if the fraud or criminal activity is material to the safety, soundness or reputation of the licensee. - (3) In determining whether a disclosure should be made under this section, a licensee shall consider- - (a) its business and activities that are not subject to supervision by the Commission; and - (b) the business and activities of its affiliates. - (4) Disclosure under subsection (1) shall be made immediately after the licensee- - (a) becomes aware of the matter concerned; or - (b) has reasonable grounds for believing that the matter concerned has occurred or that it may occur in the foreseeable future.

-Required standard of disclosure.
+Required standard of disclosure

-- 71. (1) A licensee shall use its best endeavours to ensure that all information and documents that it provides to the Commission are accurate and complete. - (2) If a licensee becomes aware that any information or documentation that it has provided to the Commission is not accurate or complete, the licensee shall - (a) immediately on becoming so aware, notify the Commission that it has provided inaccurate or incomplete information; and - (b) within seven days, or such shorter period as the Commission may require, provide the Commission with such information or documentation as is required to ensure that subsection (1) is complied with.
+- 71. (1) A licensee shall use its best endeavours to ensure that all information and documents that it provides to the Commission are accurate and complete. - (2) If a licensee becomes aware that any information or documentation that it has provided to the Commission is not accurate or complete, the licensee shall- - (a) immediately on becoming so aware, notify the Commission that it has provided inaccurate or incomplete information; and - (b) within 7 days, or such shorter period as the Commission may require, provide the Commission with such information or documentation as is required to ensure that subsection (1) is complied with.